How To Promote Your Art: 10 Strategies That Work

 Find out which forums best fit your niche and request to join them.

-Remember – becoming a member of an art forum is not enough:
+Remember – becoming a member of one art forum is not enough:

 You’ll need to keep the conversation going as often as you can.